 Replaying of signed MIB/SIBs can cause conflict in PCIs which may result in the de-selection of a cell.
 If there is only one cell in a location, the UE may be out of service.
 The risk from this type of attack is similar to the bit-flipping attacks.

 An attacker can broadcast MIB/SIBs with invalid signatures.
 UE will detect the invalid signature and try to select another cell.
 The attacker can then change its frequency and PCI and broadcast MIB/SIBs with invalid signatures again.
 The UE may think it is trying with a different cell but end up trying with the same attacking cell.
 This attack is possible if the UE tries to do a cell scanning after each failed cell.
-To mitigate such attack, the UE should try with each of the cells from a list obtained from one scan.
+To mitigate such attack, the UE should try with each of the cells from a list obtained from one ’can.

 If UE's time is manipulated, e.g., to a time in the future, time counters in all broadcasting messages may fail validation.
 In this case, UE will select a cell with the most recent time counter to continue to be served.